 Failure to Investigate.
 If a board fails to investigate and take appropriate action when it "knew or should have known" of the harassment or the person experiencing harassment is not satisfied with the board's action, the person can file a complaint with the U.S. Department of Housing and Urban Development (HUD).
 The person can also file a complaint if they are not satisfied with the association’s investigation or the result of the investigation.
-Once a complaint is lodged with HUD, it is referred to California's Department of Fair Employment and Housing (DFEH) for investigation and possible action.
+Once a complaint is lodged with HUD, it is referred to California's Civil Rights Department (CRD) for investigation and possible action.
 Following is an example out of San Diego:

-DFEH Investigation.
-The DFEH is supposed to be neutral in its investigations.
-It has been our experience, however, that investigators working for the DFEH are more often than not advocates for the person filing a complaint and can be heavy-handed in their demands.
-If the investigator determines the allegations appear legitimate, the DFEH will serve a complaint on the association giving the board 30 days to respond.
-If the matter cannot be resolved to DFEH's satisfaction, the case is moved to its Legal Division.
-If the matter cannot be resolved at this stage, DFEH may file a lawsuit against the association.
+CRD Investigation.
+The CRD is supposed to be neutral in its investigations.
+It has been our experience, however, that investigators working for the CRD are more often than not advocates for the person filing a complaint and can be heavy-handed in their demands.
+If the investigator determines the allegations appear legitimate, the CRD will serve a complaint on the association giving the board 30 days to respond.
+If the matter cannot be resolved to CRD's satisfaction, the case is moved to its Legal Division.
+If the matter cannot be resolved at this stage, CRD may file a lawsuit against the association.

 Recommendation: Boards should work with legal counsel to adopt procedures for handling harassment claims in their associations.
 The policies should cover the reporting and investigation of alleged harassment as well as procedures for adopting findings and taking appropriate action.